Simultaneous Optimal Transport: Concluding remarks

 \item Our optimal transport is allowed to be chosen from the entire set of transports $\K(\bmu,\bnu)$ (kernel) or $\T(\bmu,\bnu)$ (Monge).
 There is an active stream of research on optimal transport with constraints such as MOT and directional optimal transport (e.g., \cite{NW22}).
 Adding these constraints to the simultaneous transport gives rise to many new challenges and requires further studies.

 \item There are a few technical open questions related to results in this paper. \begin{enumerate}[(a)] \item We have explained in Remark \ref{sup?} that the supremum may not always be attained in the duality formula \eqref{dua}.
-Establishing a complete duality remains a challenging problem, where we refer to \cite{BNT17}, \cite{NuS18}, and \cite{DT19} for relevant results for MOT. \item There are several places in the paper where compactness of $X$ and $Y$ is assumed.
+Establishing a complete duality remains a challenging problem, where we refer to \cite{BNT17}, \cite{NuS18}, and \cite{DT19} for relevant results for MOT.
+Sufficient conditions for attainability were established by \cite{G20}. \item There are several places in the paper where compactness of $X$ and $Y$ is assumed.
 For instance, compactness is used in Theorem \ref{infs} and Proposition \ref{connect}.
 We expect that this condition can be removed.
 In particular, we note that Theorem \ref{infs} for $d=1$ holds without the compactness assumption as shown by \citet{P07}.

 \end{enumerate}

 \end{enumerate}